jonasjelonek/tftp/README.md

 - ~~WRQ/PUT support - allow the client to store a file on the server~~ - DONE
 - ~~Window size option support~~ - NOT PLANNED ATM
-- get rid of all the `unwrap`s - they are bad style
+- get rid of all the `unwrap`s - they are bad style but good during development
 - improve general output, especially for debugging